coignetp/BPlusTree/README.md

 cmake ..
 cmake --build .
 ```
-There are 2 output executable, one for the test and one for the project.
+There are 2 output executable, one for the test and one for the benchmark.